Jamunamukh

-Jamunamukh is a town located in the district of Hojai in the Indian state of Assam.
+Jamunamukh is a town located in Hojai district in the Indian state of Assam.
 It is situated on the bank of the Jamuna River, which flows through the town and gives it its name.
 Jamunamukh is surrounded by three rivers: Jamuna, Kapili, and Nikhari.

-Assamese and Meitei (Manipuri) are the official languages of this place.
+Assamese is the official languages of this place, while Sylheti is most widely spoken.

 Etymology

 The word "Jamunamukh" has its roots in the Assamese language, which is spoken in the region where the town is located.

 Therefore, "Jamunamukh" can be interpreted as the place or location where the Jamuna River merges or meets with another river or body of water.

 Geography

 Jamunamukh is a town located in the state of Assam, India.
 It is situated in the central part of the state and falls under the Nagaon district.
 The town is geographically positioned at approximate coordinates of 26.64°N latitude and 92.33°E longitude.

 Jamunamukh is surrounded by Raha and Hojai Assembly Constituencies.
 Jamunamukh has an average elevation of 46 metres (151 feet).
 The town is surrounded by lush green forests.
 The climate in Jamunamukh is tropical, with an average temperature of 24 °C (75 °F) and high humidity throughout the year.